-Chest x-rays taken while evaluating respiratory symptoms (cough lasting > 3 wk, hemoptysis, chest pain, dyspnea), an unexplained illness, fever of unknown origin (FUO), or a positive tuberculin skin test Skin testing Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include... read more
+Chest x-rays taken while evaluating respiratory symptoms (cough lasting > 3 weeks, hemoptysis, chest pain, dyspnea), an unexplained illness, fever of unknown origin (FUO), or a positive tuberculin skin test Skin testing Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more (TST)

-IGRA IGRA Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
+IGRA IGRA (interferon-gamma release assay) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
 Symptoms include... read more done as a screening test or during contact investigation

-Suspicion for TB is higher in patients who have fever, cough lasting > 2 to 3 wk, night sweats, weight loss, and/or lymphadenopathy and in patients with possible TB exposure (eg, via infected family members, friends, or other contacts; institutional exposure; or travel to TB-endemic areas).
+Suspicion for TB is higher in patients who have fever, cough lasting > 2 to 3 weeks, night sweats, weight loss, and/or lymphadenopathy and in patients with possible TB exposure (eg, via infectious family members, friends, or other contacts; institutional exposure; or travel to TB-endemic areas).

 Initial tests are chest x-ray and sputum examination and culture.
 If the diagnosis of active TB is still unclear after chest imaging and sputum examination, TST or IGRA may be done, but these are tests for infection not active disease.
 NAATs (eg, polymerase chain reaction [PCR]–based) are rapid and can be diagnostic.

 In adults, a multinodular infiltrate above or behind the clavicle is most characteristic of active TB; it suggests reactivation of disease.
 It is best visualized in an apical-lordotic view or with chest CT.

-Middle and lower lung infiltrates are nonspecific but should prompt suspicion of primary TB in patients (usually young) whose symptoms or exposure history suggests recent infection, particularly if there is pleural effusion.
+Middle and lower lung infiltrates are nonspecific but should prompt suspicion of primary TB in patients (usually younger) whose symptoms or exposure history suggests recent infection, particularly if there is pleural effusion.

 Calcified hilar nodes may be present; they may result from primary TB infection but may also result from histoplasmosis Histoplasmosis Histoplasmosis is a pulmonary and hematogenous disease caused by Histoplasma capsulatum; it is often chronic and usually follows an asymptomatic primary infection.
-Symptoms are those of pneumonia... read more in areas where histoplasmosis is endemic (eg, the Ohio River Valley).
+Symptoms are those... read more in areas where histoplasmosis is endemic (eg, the Ohio River Valley).

 Sputum testing is the mainstay for diagnosis of pulmonary tuberculosis.
 A nonsputum-based diagnostic test has long been sought because sputum is often difficult to collect; breath and urine tests are available, and the urine tests have proved useful in diagnosing TB disease in people with HIV infection.
 If patients cannot produce sputum spontaneously, aerosolized hypertonic saline can be used to induce it.
 If induction is unsuccessful, bronchial washings, which are particularly sensitive, can be obtained by fiberoptic bronchoscopy.
 Because induction of sputum and bronchoscopy entail some risk of infection for medical staff, these procedures should be done as a last resort in selected cases.
 Appropriate precautions (eg, negative-pressure room, N-95 or other fitted respirators) should be used.

-The first step is typically microscopic examination to check for acid-fast bacilli (AFB).
-Tubercle bacilli are nominally gram-positive but take up Gram stain inconsistently; samples are best prepared with Ziehl-Neelsen or Kinyoun stains for conventional light microscopy or fluorochrome stains for fluorescent microscopy.
+The first step in sputum examination is typically microscopic examination to check for acid-fast bacilli (AFB).
+Tubercle bacilli are nominally gram-positive but take up Gram stain inconsistently; samples are best prepared with Ziehl-Neelsen or Kinyoun stains for conventional light microscopy or fluorochrome stains for the more sensitive fluorescent microscopy.
 Smear microscopy can detect about 10,000 bacilli/mL of sputum, making it insensitive when fewer bacilli are present, as occurs in early reactivation or in patients with HIV coinfection.

-Although finding AFB in a sputum smear is strong presumptive evidence of TB in the presence of TB risk factors, in other settings environmental mycobacteria may be more likely, and definitive diagnosis requires a positive mycobacterial culture or nucleic acid amplification test (NAAT).
+Although finding AFB in a sputum smear is strong presumptive evidence of TB in the presence of TB risk factors, in other settings environmental mycobacteria may be more likely, and definitive diagnosis requires a positive mycobacterial culture or NAAT.

-Culture is also required to isolate bacteria for drug-susceptibility testing and genotyping.
+Culture is also required to isolate bacteria for conventional drug susceptibility testing and genotyping.
 However, molecular drug susceptibility testing is increasingly replacing culture-based methods.
 Culture can detect as few as 10 bacilli/mL of sputum and can be done using solid or liquid media.
-However, it can take up to 3 mo for final confirmation of culture results.
-Liquid media are more sensitive and faster that solid media, with results available in 2 to 3 wk.
+However, it can take up to 3 months for final confirmation of culture results.
+Liquid media are more sensitive and faster that solid media, with results available in 2 to 3 weeks.
 Rapid antigen testing to detect the MPB64 antigen can confirm that organisms growing on mycobacterial culture are M. tuberculosis.

 Two types of NAAT are available for TB diagnosis:

 Xpert MTB/RIF is an automated rapid NAAT that can simultaneously identify M. tuberculosis DNA in a sputum sample and detect resistance to rifampin (rifampicin) in as little as 2 hours.
 The Xpert MTB/RIF NAAT is more sensitive than sputum smear microscopy and about as sensitive as culture for diagnosing TB.
 Newer versions of Xpert MTB/RIF Ultra (Xpert Ultra) can detect resistance mutations to both first-line drugs First-line drugs for TB Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
 Tuberculosis most commonly affects the lungs.
 Symptoms include... read more and many second-line drugs Second-line drugs for TB Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
 Tuberculosis most commonly affects the lungs.
 Symptoms include... read more .

 There are a variety of diagnostic algorithms that differ based on the tests available.

-If an Xpert MTB/RIF test on a sputum sample is positive, the diagnosis of pulmonary TB is considered confirmed.
-In such cases, treatment can be started based on rifampin susceptibility.
+If an Xpert MTB/RIF or Xpert Ultra test on a sputum sample is positive, the diagnosis of pulmonary TB is considered confirmed.
+In such cases, treatment can be started based on local drug susceptibility patterns.

 If NAAT and AFB smear results are negative or if AFB smear results are positive and NAAT results are negative, clinical judgment is used to determine whether to begin anti-TB treatment while awaiting results of culture.

-Drug susceptibility tests (DSTs) should be done on initial isolates from all patients to identify an effective anti-TB regimen.
-These tests should be repeated if patients continue to produce culture-positive sputum after 3 mo of treatment or if cultures become positive after a period of negative cultures.
+Drug susceptibility tests should be done on initial isolates from all patients to identify an effective anti-TB regimen.
+These tests should be repeated if patients continue to produce culture-positive sputum after 3 months of treatment or if cultures become positive after a period of negative cultures.
 TB disease can be caused by more than one strain, each with different drug resistance patterns, especially in settings of high transmission.

-Results of DSTs may take up to 8 wk if conventional bacteriologic methods are used, but several new molecular DSTs can detect drug resistance to rifampin or to rifampin and isoniazid in a sputum sample within hours.
+Results of susceptibility tests may take up to 8 weeks if conventional bacteriologic methods are used, but as noted above, several molecular DSTs can rapidly (within hours) detect drug resistance to rifampin and other first- and second-line drugs.